driusan/dewm/src/ResizingWindows.md

 forget to update it somewhere.
 Once again, we can add it later if need be, but for now it's better to have less possibility for bugs until we find it becomes a bottleneck.

-(Similar reasoning applies to windows as columns, with width and height inverted)

 We'll define a simple Resize method on *Column and *ManagedWindow in case this ever gets more complicated.